jonm3D/cBathy-Toolbox/README.md

 The outline below shows the order of how analysis routines are called.

-Note: Version 2.0 requires Matlab 2016a or newer.
+Note: Version 3.0 requires Matlab 2016a or newer.

 This toolbox has been extracted from the full CIL version and SHOULD work on a standalone basis.
 In doing this, a number of checks have been removed since these depend on CIL databases and standards.

+This toolbox has parallel functionality for video record lengths greater and less than 150s.
+Short records from drones and satellites that are less 150s are too short for cross-spectral analysis because they do not have enough frequencies for band-averaging while maintaining sufficient spectral resolution.
+The name "Short" is appended to end of each script for short record processing.

 One demo file is provided along with example data.
 'democBathyVersion2p0' runs the main cBathy processing to create phase 1 and 2 results (fDependent and fCombined) and plots the bathymetry results in fCombined.
 This is currently set to analyze a test data set, 1447691340.Mon.Nov.16_16_29_00.GMT.2015.argus02b.cx.mBW.mat, one of the new standard testbed datat sets created by OSU.
 The cBathy input data is contained the subfolder